mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What are some common logic levels?

 ## Communication Buses
-- What are the three common communication protocols?
-- How do they (I2C, SPI, UART) work?
+- **What are the three common communication protocols?
+How do they (I2C, SPI, UART) work?**
 - What is the difference between I2C and SPI?
 - Which is faster?
 Why?
+- How do different chips talk to each other?

 ### I2C
 - What is I2C?
 What does it stand for?
+- **How does it work?
+Explain its operation.**
 - Why are pullups needed?
 How do you spec them?
 - How do you increase rise time on I2C?
 - Why would rise time be too slow on I2C?